OliviaLaske/ImageTriangulation/README.md

 __Figure 4__ Image convolution process.

 Figure 4 demonstrates the image convolution process for the x-direction.
 To perform the convolution, the kernel is overlaid on each pixel in the image.
 The values in $H_1$ are multiplied by their corresponding values in the overlay region then summed in a method similar to the dot product.
 The output is equal to $H_x$.
-Because we are using a two-directional kernel, the same process must repeated with $H_2$.
+Because we are using a two-directional kernel, the same process must be repeated with $H_2$.
 $$H_x=\sum_{i=1}^9 H_{1,i}P_i$$
 $$H_y=\sum_{i=1}^9 H_{2,j}P_j$$
 where $H_{1,i}$ is the *i*th value in the $H_1$ kernel, $H_{2,j}$ is the *i*th value in the $H_2$ kernel, and $P_i$ is the *i*th pixel in the overlay region.